NOAA Environmental Modeling System

 All script work is being done in the GFS branch, gfs4nems.
 Make sure to use "--ignore-externals" when checking out the branch, unless you want to check out all of the externals, as well.
 Also, if you have not been tasked to work on any of the branches mentioned in this section, please do not commit anything back to the branches.

 Please note that work will continue to be committed back to this branch, so you will want to follow it with ticket #184.
-Any questions about the scripts can be directed to Kate Howard.

 Note the new $NEMS variable near the top.
 When NEMS=YES, it sets DYNVARS and PHYVARS for NEMS.x and when NEMS=NO, it sets FCSTVARS for global_fcst.